Frequently Asked Questions

 - What is ED?

-- Can you help me, or do I need to see a specialist in ED?
-If so, how can I find the right one for me?
+- Can you help me with ED, or do I need to see a specialist?
+If I need a specialist (Urologist), do you have a referral for me?

 - What treatment do you suggest for me and why?

-- What are the pros and cons of each type of treatment you recommend for me?
+- What are the pros and cons of each type of treatment you suggest?

 - What happens if the first treatment doesn't help?